Danielku15/swagger-codegen-cpprestsdk/README.md

 # Swagger Codegen for the cpprestsdk library

+# This code generator is currently still work-in-progress and not yet usable.

 ## Overview
 This is a client generation library for Swagger Codegen focusing on generating clients for APIs written using ASP.net Web API.
 As client library the [cpprestsdk](https://github.com/Microsoft/cpprestsdk) (former known as Catalina) developer by Microsoft is used and therefore a prerequesite.